 Olympic Coast Beach Cleanup!

-I organize this annual event on Earth Day weekend each year.
+I organize this annual event at the Hoh River on Earth Day weekend each year.

 Our strong, and committed team of volunteers enjoys a great time at the Olympic Coast and gives a little back!